 The chicken on the table, the pigeon on the street, the parrot in the zoo: all of them are living descendants of dinosaurs.
-Over the past ten years a flood of fossil evidence, from evidence of
+Over the past ten years a flood of fossil evidence, from evidence of bird-like breathing apparatus to

 But some scientists are not pleased with this consensus.
 Way back in the 1920s it was thought that birds and dinosaurs were independent offshoots of a more ancient common stock.
 This hypothesis eventually was tossed out, but some researchers still believe it is true.
 This week in the journal PNAS, for example, scientist John Ruben says not only that birds evolved independently of dinosaurs, but that some creatures we now call dinosaurs were actually descendants of early birds.